great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/how_to_connect_to_sql_data_using_a_query.md

 ### 4. Add a table to the Datasource as a Data Asset

-We will indicate a table to connect to by defining a Data Asset.
-This is as simple as providing the `add_table_asset(...)` method a `name` by which we will reference the Data Asset in the future and a `query` which will provide the data we wish the Data Asset to connect to.
+To indicate the query that provides the data to connect to we will define a Data Asset.
+This done by providing the `add_table_asset(...)` method a `name` by which we will reference the Data Asset in the future and a `query` which will provide the data we wish the Data Asset to connect to.

 ```python title="Python code"
 table_asset = datasource.add_query_asset(name="my_asset", query="SELECT * from yellow_tripdata_sample")